Yes, the ATF is Now Coming After the Wide Open Trigger. And What You Should Do.

 What is the ATF's current stance on Wide Open Triggers (WOT)?

-If you've received an ATF letter regarding your WOT, immediately remove it from your firearm.
+If you receive an ATF letter regarding your WOT, immediately remove it from your firearm.
 Do not destroy it, as it's now evidence.
-Contact a qualified firearms attorney for guidance on the next steps.
+Crucially, contact a qualified firearms law attorney for guidance on how to proceed legally.

 More 2nd Amendment & Law Videos You Might Like